-- In the past 20 years, the Lansing congregation has shared our sanctuary with three other congregations who have rented the space for their own worship.
+- In the 1990s and 2000s, the Lansing congregation shared our sanctuary with three other congregations who rented the space for their own worship.
 For some of that time there were 3 congregations worshiping at different times on Sundays.

 - Over our history several of our families have participated in international and interracial adoption and foster care.

 The Lansing congregation first met as an independent entity on October 7, 1928, following several years as a part of the Sunfield congregation.
 The congregation’s first church building was located at 1229 E. Prospect St. and was purchased from the German Baptists.
-The current building on the corner of S. Washington and Loa Streets was constructed in 1952.
+The building on the corner of S. Washington and Loa Streets was constructed in 1952.
 Since September 1, 2019, the congregation has been meeting in the Chapel of the Apostles at the University United Methodist Church in East Lansing.
 We changed our name to Spirit of Peace Church of the Brethren following that move.